ufidon/crypt/labs/lab01/README.md

     * Create ONE VM, install it; then clone the other two and change their settings
 * Browse and play with the integrated software
 * Practice the basic Linux commands on the [Linux command memento](https://bootlin.com/doc/legacy/command-line/)
+* *If SEED VMs can NOT adjust to full screen automatically, it can be changed manually inside the VM.
+System Settings -> Display -> Resolution (change it what you want.)*

 __Report__